Defy1x/c06-weather-app/README.md

 THEN I am again presented with current and future conditions for that city
 ```

 This homework was very difficult and used all of the previous homework assignments code including working with APIs.
+The technologies used in this app were HTML, CSS, and JS.
 I am super happy to have finished this.

 #Links
 ## Deployed Link: